-The control of parking provision is an important component in, and 'tool' for the sustainable travel objectives.
+The control of parking provision is an important 'tool' for managing the Airport's sustainable travel objectives.

 The Airport's parking strategy is linked to the aims and targets set out in the ASAS.
 The strategy aims to minimise single occupancy car trip making, by staff and employees, and to minimise passenger 'Pick Up/Drop off' trips, as these generate two car trips for every airport passenger movement.